 The project site is currently zoned RA (Residential-Agricultural).
 The proposed zoning for the site is PD (Planned Development).
 Information submitted for the review states that the proposed development is not consistent with the Henry's County's Future Land Use Plan, which designates the area as low density residential (1.25-2.5 dwelling units per acre, if on county water and sewer.
 However, based on the Water Quality Ordinance, the limit is 1.75 units/net acre).
 The revised site plan submitted for review states a net density of 1.75 units/acre.
-As further explained in the attached memorandum date July 21, 2005, the revised site plan brings the plan into compliance with the density threshold of the Water Quality Ordinance for Henry County.
+Further review will determine that the development is in compliance and whether any variances will be needed.